-As with other super large monopolistic software vendors, the employee satisfaction is high, however, the type of employee who works at Microsoft is attracted to the stability, and most are not under the illusion that they make much of a contribution to technology or that their ideas will be listened to.
+As with other super large monopolistic software vendors, employee satisfaction is high.
+However, the type of employee who works at Microsoft is attracted to the stability, and most are not under the illusion that they make much of a contribution to technology or that their ideas will be listened to.
 Microsoft’s hiring practices and management practices are a recipe for bringing in conformist employees.
 Microsoft provides a stable job in an industry, which is quite unstable.

 Microsoft is a company that lives in a bubble regarding its degree of innovation.
-They are sensitive on this point, which is why suppliers to Microsoft are counseled to speak only about Microsoft products when visiting the company if they plan to make a sale.
+They are sensitive on this point, which is why suppliers to Microsoft are counselled to speak only about Microsoft products when visiting the company if they plan to make a sale.
 Microsoft has never been an innovative company.
-This is true, even though as with IBM they are on a yearly basis a top patent producer (number 5 and number 1 respectively in 2013).
-As with IBM, Microsoft’s large number of patents may have something more to do with how the company has the resources to invest in the patent process – which is expensive, and Microsoft’s weak actual innovation compared to its patent ownership also says something about software patents generally, which are by many patent experts not considered particularly legitimate.
+This is true, even though as with IBM, they are every year a top patent producer (number 5 and number 1 respectively in 2013).
+As with IBM, Microsoft’s large number of patents may have something more to do with how the company has the resources to invest in the patent process.
+Which is expensive, and Microsoft’s weak actual innovation compared to its patent ownership also says something about software patents generally, which are by many patent experts not considered particularly legitimate.
 It also says something about our patent system that it can be gamed by large companies like Microsoft that have the resources to put into patent applications creating the illusion of innovation.
-As a counterpoint, none of the best of breed software vendors that we analyze, that are actually the most innovative companies have very many patents.
+As a counterpoint, none of the best of breed software vendors that we analyze, that are the most innovative companies have very many patents.

 What Has Happened Since Satya Nadella

-Satya Nadell’s assention marked an opportunity for Microsoft to freshen up their image.
+Satya Nadell’s ascension marked an opportunity for Microsoft to freshen up their image.

-If we look at some of Micrsoft’s nonlegacy offerings we can see the following:
+If we look at some of Microsoft’s nonlegacy offerings, we can see the following: